aburawiabdulaziz-321123/AJS/README.md

-Expense Tracker – Mini Budget App

-Project Description
-This is a simple Expense Tracker made with HTML, CSS, and JavaScript.
-It lets you add, edit, delete, and view your daily expenses.
-You can also filter your expenses by category, sort them in different ways, and see a small bar chart that shows how much money you spent in each category.
-The project helps you practice basic JavaScript skills like arrays, objects, and updating the page with the DOM.

-Features

-Add a new expense with a title, amount, category, and date

-Title is required

-Amount must be a number greater than zero

-Edit an existing expense

-Delete an expense

-Filter expenses by category (Food, Transport, Shopping, Bills, Other, All)

-Sort expenses by newest, oldest, highest amount, or lowest amount

-Shows the total amount of expenses

-Shows the highest expense

-Uses JavaScript methods like map, filter, find, forEach, and reduce

-Uses the spread operator and object destructuring

-Shows a simple bar chart of category totals using the canvas element

-All data is stored in memory only (no backend or database)

-How to Run the Project

-Make sure these three files are in the same folder:

-index.html

-style.css

-main.js

-Open the folder on your computer.

-Double-click index.html to open it in your web browser.

-You will see the Expense Tracker page.

-You can now:

-Add a new expense

-Filter expenses

-Sort expenses

-Edit or delete an expense

-See the total, highest expense, and the chart update automatically
+# Expense Tracker – Mini Budget App

+This is a simple Expense Tracker built with **HTML**, **CSS**, and **JavaScript**.
+It lets you add, edit, delete, filter, and sort expenses, and shows totals plus a simple chart of spending.

+## Features

+- Add a new expense with:
+  - Title
+  - Amount
+  - Category (Food, Transport, Shopping, Bills, Other)
+  - Date (defaults to today if empty)
+- Edit an existing expense
+- Delete an expense
+- Filter expenses by category
+- Sort expenses by:
+  - Date (Newest First)
+  - Date (Oldest First)
+  - Amount (High → Low)
+  - Amount (Low → High)
+- Shows:
+  - Total expenses
+  - Highest expense
+- Uses JavaScript array methods:
+  - map
+  - filter
+  - reduce
+  - find
+  - forEach
+- Uses object destructuring and the spread operator
+- Simple bar chart using `<canvas>` for category totals
+- All data is stored in memory (no database or backend)

+## How to Run

+1. Make sure these three files are in the same folder:
+   - `index.html`
+   - `style.css`
+   - `main.js`

+2. Open the folder on your computer.

+3. Double-click **index.html** (or open it with Chrome/Edge/Firefox).

+4. The app will load in your browser — no server needed.

+5. Start adding expenses and use the filters, sorting, edit, delete, and chart features.